-Sandbanks is a small peninsula located on the south coast of England, in the ceremonial county of Dorset.
-It sits situated across the mouth of Poole Harbour, directly next to the coastal resort towns of Poole and Bournemouth.
+Sandbanks is a spectacular small peninsula located on the South Coast of England, nestled within the ceremonial county of Dorset.
+Famous globally for its golden Blue Flag sands and luxury real estate, it sits directly across the mouth of Poole Harbour, perfectly positioned between the coastal resort towns of Poole and Bournemouth.

 While it is famous globally for its staggering property prices, Sandbanks itself is actually surprisingly small.
 The entire peninsula is roughly 1 square kilometer in size.